23 - Mt. Rinjani Before The Shake (Lombok, Indonesia)

 by Mr. Nos T. O’maniac

-FOR ESCAPING Gili Trawangan, I lightlyly cupped my right hand and gave myself a vigorous “good game”.
+FOR ESCAPING Gili Trawangan, I lightly cupped my right hand and gave myself a vigorous “good game”.
 Truly miraculous.
 It was time to see a man about a mountain.
 I arrived back at the guesthouse in Senggigi to find my motorcycle untouched, if not looking a bit forlorn.
 Would it start?
 Would I remember how to drive?
 Check and check.
 It’s amazing what a little time off can do to your confidence.
 But, dammit, I got back on that horse, I mean hog.

 I rode from Senggigi to Senaru (near Bayan), the gateway to Mt.
 Rinjani (12,224 ft, 3,726 m).
 At the time, Lombok was calm and silent.
 However, life on the “Ring of Fire” can change in a heartbeat.
 On July 29th, 2018, shit got real (see side article).
 Since then, earthquakes and aftershocks have numbered in the hundreds creating enough instability to spawn refugees and discourage tourism.